migramirez2/Harmony-ONE/progress/julia-nai.md

 2-Week Deliverables:
 Decide on dataset and product plan for AI data gathering.

+2024-03-24 Sun: [4 hours] Looked for more sources of resumes.
+Pulled 350.

+2024-03-23 Sat: [2 hours] Researched sources of resumes and manually pulled 100.

+2024-03-22 Fri: Worked on automatically pulling pdfs from comments.
+Reddit resumes are highly annonymized (lots of blackout).
+Focused on drive and dropbox posts on hackernews (though this only comprised around 16-20 resumes per monthly post).

+2024-03-21 Thu: Attended GTC.
+Manually pulled 50 resumes to test GPT analysis of resumes.

+2024-03-20 Wed: Attended GTC.
+Spoke with Sapia team on their mass hiring product.

+2024-03-19 Tue: Automated parsing of comments from Who wants to be hired? posts to pull general stats.
+Attempted to automate pdf resume pulling from comments.

+2023-03-18 Mon: Created [aimm](https://github.com/harmony-one/aimm) repo to scrap "Who wants to be hired?" posts on Hacker News.

 ---

 2024-03-17 Sun: [2 hours] Finalized thoughts on voice to voice path for next 3 months as well as feasibility.